Using namelists

 reading subroutine must match the order of the namelists which occur in the

-file or file motion calls such as rewind()
+file or file motion calls such as rewind() should be used to ensure that

 reading is independent of order.